Reflex epilepsies are uncommon. They are epilepsies where all or nearly all seizures happen as a result of a specific trigger.

-Different types of reflex epilepsies
+Some different types of reflex epilepsies

 Hot water epilepsy

-Other types of reflex epilepsy
+Some other types of reflex epilepsy

 Treatment for reflex epilepsy

-Epilepsy medicines are the main way of treating epilepsy.
 Wherever possible, you should try to avoid the thing that triggers your seizures.
 But if this is difficult, or you also have seizures that don’t have a trigger, you may want to consider taking epilepsy medicines.

 Research into reflex epilepsies

 Despite the fact that reflex epilepsies are rare, there is a lot of scientific interest in them.
-Researchers want to try to find out why a specific activity or stimulus can trigger an epileptic seizure.
+Researchers want to find out why a specific activity or stimulus can trigger an epileptic seizure.
 Research also continues into why certain things can trigger seizures in some people, but not in others.

-This information has been produced under the terms of The Information Standard.
+This information has been produced under the terms of Epilepsy Action's information quality standards.

 - Updated July 2019To be reviewed July 2022